suanthuy/dotfiles-xuanthuy/.config/nvim/README.md

 Using `incremental_selection` to select the text or the value inside a bracket.
 You can use the keyword setting to increase the level or decrease.

+### folke-flash

+Folke Flash is a plugin that allow you to nevigate your code with search labels, enhanced character motions and treesitter integration.

+### vim-fugitive

+Fugitive is a wrap Git plugin for Vim.

+:Gvdiff --> vertical split and h for horizontal split

+### neo-tree

+Neo-tree is a plugin to manage the file system and other tree like structures.